RedStoneMango/MangoPlayer/README.md

 # MangoPlayer 🎵

-MangoPlayer is a lightweight, feature-rich music playlist manager that enables you to **import, edit, organize, and play music playlists** with ease.
+MangoPlayer is an easy-to-use, feature-rich music playlist manager that enables you to **import, edit, organize, and play music playlists** with ease.
 With powerful integration features, flexible song/playlist management, and a clean UI, MangoPlayer is built for users who want both simplicity and control.

 ### Want to stay up-to-date?